rhaker/spinceSearch/README.md

 ## Features

 The tool enhances your search results by providing an extra level of analysis on top of Google and Bing searches.
-With Spince, you can rank your results by fewest advertisements or you can see the technical frameworks behind each result.
+With Spince, the default ranking is by fewest advertisements.

+Other Features:
 <ul>
 <li>Summary snapshot view of a search result</li>
 <li>Snapshot includes a list of site frameworks</li>
 <li>Snapshot also includes component counts</li>
 <li>TF algorithm extracts a key sentence</li>
-<li>Rank the results by fewest ads</li>
 <li>Rank by text %, video, or image count</li>
 <li>Rank results by script or link count</li>
 <li>Runs on Google and Bing search engines</li>
 <li>Doesn't run on non-search pages</li>
 <li>Exclude any link to prevent analysis</li>
 <li>Minimal bandwidth footprint (KBs)</li>
-<li>Standalone API under development</li>
 <li>No browsing data sent to Spince</li>
 <li>Open source code on github</li>
 </ul>